geekychris/java_rag/README.md

 # RAG Service with Spring Boot AI and OpenSearch

 A production-ready Retrieval Augmented Generation (RAG) service built with Spring Boot, Spring AI, and OpenSearch.
-This service provides vector-based document storage, retrieval, and search capabilities with support for CSV document ingestion and local Llama model integration.
+This service provides enterprise-grade vector-based document storage, retrieval, and search capabilities with comprehensive support for CSV document ingestion, local Llama model integration, and a fully-featured Java client library.

+Designed for scalability and production deployment, the service supports local development, Docker containerization, and Kubernetes orchestration with complete observability and health monitoring.

 ## Architecture Overview